On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

 Let $H$ be a subgraph of $G$.
 If for a vertex $x\in H$ there is a vertex $-_Hx\in H$ such that $\conv(x,-_Hx)=H$ we say that $-_Hx$ is the \emph{antipode} of $x$ with respect to $H$ and we omit the subscript $H$ if this causes no confusion.
 Intervals in a partial cube are convex since intervals in hypercubes equal (convex) subhypercubes, therefore $\conv(x,-_Hx)$ consists of all the vertices on the shortest paths connecting $x$ and $-_Hx$.
 Then it is easy to see, that if a vertex has an antipode, it is unique.
-We call a subgraph $H$ of a partial cube $G=(V,E)$ {\it antipodal} if every vertex $x$ of $H$ has an antipode with respect to $H$.
+We call a subgraph $H$ of a partial cube $G=(V,E)$ \emph{antipodal} if every vertex $x$ of $H$ has an antipode with respect to $H$.
 Note that antipodal graphs are sometimes defined in a different but equivalent way and then are called symmetric-even, see~\cite{Ber-88}.
 By definition, antipodal subgraphs are convex.
-Their behavior with resepct to pc-minors has been described in~\cite{Che-16} in the following way:
+See Figure~\ref{fig:convexsubs} for examples of antipodal and non-antipodal subgraphs.
+Their behavior with respect to pc-minors has been described in~\cite{Che-16} in the following way:

 \begin{lem} Let $H$ be an antipodal subgraph of $G$ and $f\in\mathcal{E}$.
 If $E_f$ is disjoint from $H$, then $\rho_{f^+}(H)$ is an antipodal subgraph of $\rho_{f^+}(G)$.
 If $E_f$ crosses $H$ or is disjoint from $H$, then $\pi_f(H)$ is an antipodal subgraph of $\pi_f(G)$. \end{lem}